xf8b/AdminBot/docs/commands.md

 `kick`: Kicks the specified member for the specified reason.
 `ban`: Bans the specified member for the specified reason.
 `unban`: Unbans the specified member.
 `administrators`: Adds to, removes from, or gets all the roles that can do administrator only commands.
+(Documentation: [https://xf8b.github.io/AdminBot/docs/commands/admins/](https://xf8b.github.io/AdminBot/docs/commands/admins/))
 ## Bot Administrator Only
 `eval`: Evaluates code.
 Bot administrators only!
 `shutdown`: Shuts down the bot.
 Bot administrators only!